-For information about additional educational opportunities being offered in 2014, please refer to our partner Alaska Geographic.
+For information about additional opportunities for teachers, check out our partner Alaska Geographic.

 About Teacher Expeditions...

 Earn three professional development (500 level) credits from the University of Alaska Anchorage while exploring Southeast Alaska's Inside Passage.
 Expeditions are led by veteran naturalists with many years of field experience.
 They are accompanied by outstanding professional guides from several of Southeast Alaska's premier wilderness adventure companies: Above and Beyond Alaska, Spirit Walker Expeditions, Alaska Sea Kayakers and Lazy Otter Charters.

 These professional-level courses devote five days or more to field study of the habits of some of the region's most iconic animals as a means to understanding the broader ecology of the area.
 Opportunities abound to closely observe the behavior and habitat of Alaska's world-renowned animals, deepening the understanding how humans interact with other species and what it takes to keep those relationships healthy.
 Exploring the American wilderness ideal is an integral part of each course.